AAChartModel/AAChartKit/README.md

 ```

 ### The offical start of the work
-1.Add the following content into `your view controller` file.
+1. Add the following content into `your view controller` file.
 ```objective-c
 #import "AAChartView.h"
 ```
-2.Creat the object of chart view:`AAChartView`
+2. Creat the object of chart view:`AAChartView`
 ```objective-c
 AAChartView *chartView = [[AAChartView alloc]init];
 self.view.backgroundColor = [UIColor whiteColor];